 What We Provide

-A fully equipped industrial woodworking / metal shop provides the experience in the operation of many hand and power tools and equipment necessary for employment in industry or construction fields.
-Residents may earn Camp Employability Skills Competency Certificates in Welding, Wood Working, Food Service, Electrical Wiring, Plumbing and Landscaping, and be trained and certified as OSHA approved forklift operators.
+- Fully equipped industrial woodworking and metal shops provide the experience in the operation of many hand and power tools and equipment necessary for employment in industry or construction fields.
+Youth may earn Camp Employability Skills Competency Certificates in Welding, Carpentry, and Culinary Arts.
+Youth may also be trained and certified as OSHA approved forklift operators and earn their Food Handlers Certificates.

 In partnership with the Sonoma County Office of Education, the residents receive individualized focus toward obtainment of the GED and/or High School diploma.
 Special Education Services are available.
 All Camp youth are required to focus on their current and future educational needs toward productive community participation.